-The church office will be closed Easter Monday, April 21, and will reopen Tuesday, April 22.
+The church office will be closed Monday, July 28.

 The 2014 session of the Virginia Annual Conference was held at the Hampton Roads Convention Center in Hampton, Va., Friday, June 20, to Sunday, June 22.
 Click here to read about what happened each day.